Q: Where and when exactly is the race taking place?

 Q: Are there any swim cutoff times?

 A: We would like every competitor complete the swim safely and able to complete the rest of the course.
-Although there is no hard cutoff time, swimmers should be able to complete the 750m course in 30 minutes and the 1500m course in max.
-1 hour.
+Therefore, we have cutoff times for both distances: 30 minutes for the 750m course and 1 hour for the1500m course.

 Q: How difficult is the bike course?